 1. Put together your Buyer Persona.
 There is a tremendous value in putting together a good YouTube channel but first, you should segment your audience and create a Persona.

 We call these Buyer Personas or Customer Avatars.
-There may be several of these but make sure that they're identified in your content marketing process.
+You may have several of these but make sure that they're identified in your content marketing process.

 For instance, I'm a busy male professional who owns dogs and one of my challenges might be spending quality time with my pet.
 I might have other various types of issues but that's one of my predominant challenges - spending quality time with my pet.

-When you know what my problem is there is your clue to produce content for me.
+When you know what my problem you can create topics to produce content for me.
 I see a lot of people put together content for their own interests.
-Some veterinarians put out content they feel THEY would like to consume when in reality we should be putting together content that we know that our audience wants to listen to.
+Some veterinarians put out content they feel THEY would like to consume when in reality we should be putting together content that we know that our audience finds relevant to their needs.

 2. Build a brand audience.
 Building the brand audience and creating topics for that Persona is important so that we can identify people with these issues.

 We do this using a method called Pillar Content Marketing.

 I realize that veterinary clinics are very busy.
 I know veterinary clinics and veterinarians are busy doing what they're supposed to, which is treating animals.
 However, in order to grow a good brand audience and marketing, the content needs to be significantly on point.

 The Pillar Content Marketing method is a systematic approach to creating and distributing content on social channels.
 It's an in-depth systematic approach to content development focusing on pillar pieces of content as the value point.

 For all the veterinarians out there, if you have questions please respond to this blog.
 I put together a video as a supplement to this article.
 I encourage you to watch and comment on it and leave me your opinions.